Travel insurance for Mexico is a common topic in online discussion groups. It’s no wonder why people ask us about health coverage quite often.

 For overlanders, several companies stand out as best bets for coverage.
 First on the list is WorldNomads.com.
 AIG Travelguard and Allianz are also top-tier options.

 World Nomads is for more adventure-oriented traveling.
 Two grades of coverage are offered by World Nomads.
 The Standard plan covers common outdoor activities.
 For those a bit more extreme in their pursuits, there’s the Explorer plan.
-The Explorer plan covers most activities including cave diving, free diving, parachuting, SCUBA, and white-water rafting.
+The Explorer plan covers most extreme activities.
+These include cave diving, free diving, parachuting, SCUBA, and white-water rafting.
 World Nomads makes it very easy to choose the right plan for your itinerary.

 AIG Travel Guard is also a top-rated product.
 Travel Guard also covers a broad range of plans covering a multitude of activities.
 There are relatively few exclusions.